19hours/sg-statutes/Acts/Income Tax Act.md

 (13) Where any allowance has been claimed and allowed under this section for any year of assessment, no allowances shall be made in any subsequent year of assessment under section 19 in respect of such expenditure.

+(13A) Where at the end of the basis period for the year of assessment 1985 a person has in use machinery or plant in respect of which capital allowances have been made under section 19, there shall be made to him, if before the end of that year of assessment he so elects, for a period of 3 years an annual allowance of 33 1/3% in respect of the capital expenditure remaining unallowed under section 19 in respect of the machinery or plant as at the end of that basis period:

+Provided that —

+(a) in the case of a person to whom a certificate has been issued under Part II of the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
+86) whose tax relief period expires in any basis period ending on or after 1st January 1992 and who has, at the end of the basis period immediately following that basis period, in use machinery or plant in respect of which capital allowances have been made under section 19, the election under this subsection shall be made before the end of the year of assessment which relates to the second-mentioned basis period; and

+(b) in the case of a person to whom a certificate has been issued under Part IV, VI, VII, XI or XII of that Act and who has, at the end of the basis period immediately following the expiry of his tax relief period, in use machinery or plant in respect of which capital allowances have been made under section 19, the election under this subsection shall be made before the end of the year of assessment which relates to that basis period.

+[S 400/2007 wef 27/07/2007]

+[13/84; 11/94]

-(14) Subject to subsection (10A), where any allowance has been claimed and allowed under section 19 in respect of any expenditure, no allowances shall, except with the approval of the Minister or the Comptroller and subject to such conditions as he may impose, be made in any subsequent year of assessment under this section in respect of the amount of that expenditure remaining unallowed under section 19.
+(14) Subject to subsections (10A) and (13A), where any allowance has been claimed and allowed under section 19 in respect of any expenditure, no allowances shall, except with the approval of the Minister or the Comptroller and subject to such conditions as he may impose, be made in any subsequent year of assessment under this section in respect of the amount of that expenditure remaining unallowed under section 19.

 [Act 34/2005, wef Y/A 2005 & Sub Ys/A:2005-ACT-34]